qw3rtty/ts-timetracker/README.md

 Available Models:
 - Filesystem: save's the data into files, location is configured by "projectsPath"

+## Libaries in usage
+- For printing the table: https://github.com/friedmud/variadic_table

 ## ToDo
 - [x] Implement views
 - [ ] Create export of projects